 Satisfied Eye International Film Festival (SEIFF) accepts:

-Feature films, short films, animated films, documentaries, foreign language films, screenplays (feature, short, and TV pilot) and web series.
+Feature films, short films, animated films, documentaries, and foreign language films.

 To be considered a feature, a live action fiction film must be at least 65 minutes and an animated feature at least 40 minutes - including titles.